rnowling/rnowling.github.io/research.md

 =============================================================
 Most population genetics studies sort samples into populations and then perform association tests between the variants and population labels.
 This approach has a few downsides.
 For many insect species, populations tend to overlap due to intermating such that defining discrete memberships can be difficult.
 In addition, pairwise comparisions between populations can obscure the affects of selection processes affecting multiple populations.
 We are working on methods to model the selection processes driving changes as latent variables and to find the changes in the genomics associated with those latent variables.

+* RJ Nowling and SJ Emrich.
+[Detecting Chromosomal Inversions from Dense SNPs by Combining PCA and Association Tests](/publications/ACMBCB_2018.pdf).
+Proceedings of the 9th ACM International Conference on Bioinformatics, Computational Biology and Health Informatics (ACM-BCB 2018), August 2018.
 * RJ Nowling,  JL Abrudan, and SJ Emrich.
 [Population Genetics without the Population Labels](/publications/AGS_2018.pdf).
 Poster presentation at the 11th Annual Arthropod Genomics Symposium, June 2018, Urbana-Champaign, IL.

 Transmembrane Receptors